SMART Goals and Exercise

 You can use the SMART goal-setting method as a tool for achieving almost any health or wellness goal.

 Your goals will ideally build on your past successes and experiences.
 Think about what has and hasn’t worked in the past and what might need to be different this time.
-For example, if running for 30 minutes a day, every day of the week isn’t sustainable for you, a new SMART goal could involve going for a 20-minute walk or run four times a week.
+For example, if running for 30 minutes a day, every day of the week was not sustainable for you, a new SMART goal could involve going for a 20-minute walk or run four times a week.

 Here are a few examples of how SMART goals can work for someone who wants to develop an exercise routine: